Market Regulations

 Tenancy agreements must be in writing and comply with the Residential Tenancies Act.
 These agreements must clearly outline the terms of the tenancy, including rent amount, payment schedule, duration, deposit details, and the responsibilities of both landlord and tenant.
 Both parties must retain a signed copy of the agreement.

-The RTB provides comprehensive protections for tenants in Dublin.
+The RTB provides comprehensive protections for tenants in Ireland.
 Tenants have the right to peaceful occupation of their rental property, privacy, and protection from unlawful eviction.
 Landlords must provide reasonable notice before entering a property and can only do so for legitimate purposes such as inspections or necessary repairs.

 Security of Tenure: After six months of continuous residence, tenants gain Part 4 tenancy rights, which provide security of tenure for up to six years.
 During this period, landlords can only terminate a tenancy for specific reasons outlined in the Act, including non-payment of rent, anti-social behavior, or the landlord's intention to sell or substantially refurbish the property.